xipjs/xip/readme.md

 # Xip

-Xip is a performant UI framework with declarative components and flexible state
+Xip is a performant UI framework with declarative components and flexible state.

 # Features
 - Surgical updates with minimal overhead